 Most simple version of the shortcode (display number of total entries Gravity Forms for a form):

-Or when you count a number field (display total count of a number field for all entries a specific Gravity Form):
+Or when you want the total of the values in a number field (display the total of the number field values for all entries a specific Gravity Form):

 [gravitywp_count formid='' number_field='']